rougin/dexterine/README.md

 ### withUpdate

-Creates an `update` JavaScript method.
+Creates an `update` method.
 This method is used for sending a `PUT` request to the specified link to update an existing item.
 It collects data from the defined fields, includes the item's ID in the request, and shows an alert upon successful update before reloading the data:

 ``` html
 // app/plates/items/depot.php